 PDF files provide information on the authors, security, dimensions, encoding, and where they originated.

 It is the richness of the metadata that you provide that will improve the user experience when using your custom files.
-See Spotlight Importer Schema Format for more information on displaying your attributes in Finder.
+See Spotlight Importer Schema Format in Spotlight Importer Programming Guide for more information on displaying your attributes in Finder.